locationtech/geotrellis/docs/guide/module-hierarchy.rst

 *Provides:* ``geotrellis.layer.*``

--  Generic way to represent key value ``Seq``s as layers, where the key represents a coordinate in space based on some uniform grid layout, optionally with a temporal component.
+-  Generic way to represent key value ``Seq`` as layers, where the key represents a coordinate in space based on some uniform grid layout, optionally with a temporal component.
 -  Contains data types to describe ``LayoutSchemes`` and ``LayoutDefinitions``,